-- ☐ This transparency is an important step in ensuring the state is doing everything possible to prevent drug and alcohol misuse among adolescents as part of reducing drug overdoses and deaths. - □ Drug and alcohol screening is required by the Essential Health Benefits regulation under the Affordable Care Act.
+- □ This transparency is an important step in ensuring the state is doing everything possible to prevent drug and alcohol misuse among adolescents as part of reducing drug overdoses and deaths. □ Drug and alcohol screening is required by the Essential Health Benefits regulated. - □ Drug and alcohol screening is required by the Essential Health Benefits regulation under the Affordable Care Act.